Background pattern

 • anabolic steroids, such as testosterone

 • beta-blockers, to treat high blood pressure.
-These may make it difficult to recognize the warning signs of low blood sugar (see section 4 “Warning signs of low blood sugar”)
+These may make it harder to recognize the warning signs of a low blood sugar level (see section 4, “Warning signs of a low blood sugar level”)

 • acetylsalicylic acid (and other salicylates), for pain and mild fever